-Hudson, a Whig, was the representative for Massachusetts's 5th congressional district from 1847 to 1849.
+Hudson was the representative for Massachusetts’s 5th congressional district and was a Whig.
+He served from 1847 to 1849.

 From May 1841 to Mar 1849, Hudson missed 433 of 2,691 roll call votes, which is 16.1%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Dec 1842-Mar 1843||172||21||12.2%||17th|